helkaroui/RapidFlow/readme.md

 # Start RapidFlow

-- download example
-- open terminal / command-line
 - open app directory
-- install latest version of Total.js from NPM `$ npm install total.js`
+- install latest dependencies from NPM `$ npm install`
-- run `$ node debug.js`
+- run `$ python main.py`
 - open browser `http://127.0.0.1:8000`

+# Done

+===== 06-10-2018 =====
+- Starting a kernel for each tab
+- Common | Code component done
+- Script to run both servers
+- Kernel status (tab icon)

+# Todo
+before 16-10-2018 :
+- apply automatically when adding a new tab (to run kernel before adding elements, otherwise it will crash)
+- manage deleting kernels properly (there are some issues)
+- stop, pause button not controlling kernels